The Best Medicare Supplement (Medigap) Plans in New York

 Foreign travel emergency | 80% | 80% | 80% | 80% | 80% | 80% | ||||

-Plans F, G and N are among the most popular Medigap options.1 Many people sign up for the F and G plans because they have low monthly premiums; however, plan F is not available to enrollees who didn't become eligible for Medicare before January 1, 2020.
-Because plans F and G have low premiums, they also have high deductibles.
+Plans F, G and N are among the most popular Medigap options.
+Plan F, however, is not available to enrollees who didn't become eligible for Medicare before January 1, 2020.

-Plan N also has reasonable premiums, but it offers more coverage.
-For example, it covers 100% of most Medicare copays.
+Plan N covers 100% of most Medicare copays.
 You may have to pay a $20 copay to see a doctor or a $50 copay for an emergency room visit, but Plan N will cover your other copays in full.

 Have Medicare questions?